 How to Create a Team

 If your site uses Community Editing, users with similar interests can pool their reputation and contributions together by creating a team.
 Visitors to a team's page can see information about the team and its members.
 Members of the team are also able to freely edit each other's guides.

 Whatever the use, anyone can start their own team to work with others, be it co-workers, trainee partners, or just like-minded folks.

 To view, create, join, or edit teams, select Teams from your drop-down user menu.

-This will open your site's Team page, where all teams on your site will be displayed.
+This opens your site's Team page, where all of the teams on your site will be displayed.
 Teams of which you are a member will be displayed at the top of the list, outlined in blue with a check mark in the lower-right corner.

 All How-To Guides

 Once you are on the Teams page, there are a few different things you can do:

 View or Join an Existing Team

 To check out one of the teams that already exists, click on a team name or team avatar.
-This will take you to that team's profile.
+This takes you to that team's profile.
 The tabs across the top allow you to navigate between the different parts of the team's profile in the same way you would on an individual's profile.

 - The "Contributions" tab automatically updates with everything that each member of the group contributes to the site.

 - The "Activity" tab automatically updates with a list of recent activities performed on the site by team members.
-Clicking on an activity will take you to the page that was changed.
+Clicking on an activity opens the page that was changed.

 At the top of the "Teams" page, there is also a search bar.
 You can use this to search for a specific team name or part of a team name.
-This is one of the reasons to create a descriptive team name—it helps it turn up in search results.
+This is one of the reasons to create a descriptive team name.
+Descriptive names increase visibility in search results.